graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 <!--
 - EDFS in practice looks something like this
-- Here you can see multiple gateway instances all connected via NATS,
+- Here you can see multiple gateway instances all connected via NATS
-- where any service can publish events to the message broker.
+- where any service can publish events to the message broker
 - All connected clients get real-time updates regardless of which gateway they're connected to
-- This scales horizontally unlike traditional WebSocket or SSE subscriptions -->
+- This scales horizontally unlike traditional WebSocket or SSE subscriptions
+- The beauty of EDFS is that it decouples the subscription source from the subscription consumers
+- Services can publish events to NATS without knowing which gateways or clients are listening
+- Gateways can scale independently because they're not holding stateful connections to subgraphs
+- If one gateway goes down, clients can reconnect to another gateway and still receive all the same real-time updates
+- The message broker handles the distribution, making the whole system fault-tolerant and highly available -->

 ---